kkatta11/learning-library/oracle-integration-library/core-competencies/insight/create-a-model/create-a-model.md

 The high-level workflow is as follows:

-Create a model, defining milestones, a unique instance identifier, indicators, and alerts.
+Create a model, define milestones, a unique instance identifier, indicators, and alerts.
 Associate the model to a business process implementation by mapping model milestones to the business process implementation.
 Activate the model to allow business executives to view and analyze business processes in real time using dashboards.